lee-ratinan/showTimer/README.md

 });
 ```

-## Boxed timer
+## Timer in Boxes

-The same goes to the boxed format.
+The same goes to the box format.
 It returns the boxes with days/hours/minutes/seconds inside each box.

 ```html
 <div id="wrapper_2">EXPIRES IN <span id="selector2" data-start="2018-06-21T00:00:00" data-end="2018-06-29T00:00:00"></span></div>